 ⇒ Be careful and don’t leave the chowder unattended to or it may burn on the bottom.
 Keep stirring…the big key is to never turn the heat above medium.

-- Add the cream style corn, the whole kernel corn and reduce the heat to low.
+- Check the potatoes.
+You’ll want them tender but firm.
+Add the cream style corn, the whole kernel corn and reduce the heat to low.
 Cook on low for about 15 minutes and dinner is ready to serve.

 - Place a rack on a cookie sheet covered with aluminum foil and spray it with non-stick cooking spray.